 As mentioned earlier, you have the ability to use a custom HTML color rather than one of the options shown.
 To use a custom color simply click the Custom option on the color picker.
 Selecting that option will not only let you use an HTML code, it also gives you some more color options as well.

-If you want to use the background color that you select as the default page color for all future new document, you can click the Set as default option on the Page setup menu.
-Note that this will not affect the background color on existing documents, just new ones that you create.
+If you want to use the background color that you select as the default page color for all future new documents, you can click the Set as default option on the Page setup menu.
+Note that this will not affect the background color on existing documents, just the new ones that you create.

 - How to strikethrough in Google Docs